himasprabhs/Data-Investigation/README.md

-# SQL Murder Mystery – Case Study
+# CEO Murder Mystery – Case Study
 ### Who Killed the CEO?

 This project is a SQL-based investigative case study where I solved a fictional murder mystery by analyzing structured data using SQL queries.